Welcome To My Website!

 ParkSmart

-ParkSmart is a parking app designed for Humber College.
-It allows students to pay parking tickets, manage processing and revenue, and track active parking time logs all through an application.
+My final User Expereince (UX) design project, that allows students to pay parking tickets, manage processing and revenue, and track active parking time logs all through an application.

 Writing